 If the regulations were changed, there could be a domestic hemp industry that would support farmers, CBD manufacturers, and the CBD industry at large.

 Local agriculture would change and farmers might choose to switch from traditional crops to hemp farming.
 CBD manufacturers would find local producers instead of purchasing CBD from abroad and a domestic CBD industry could emerge, making Britain a leader in this agricultural sector.

 There have been increasing demands for the law to change, however it remains to be seen whether these demands will be met.

 There is a centuries-long tradition of growing hemp in the UK, as the climate and land are supportive of hemp cultivation.

 However, there are several legal hurdles that make hemp-farming expensive and complicated.
 Prospective hemp farmers must obtain a special licence from the Home Office and are asked to follow several legal obligations.

-The most troublesome obstacle in domestic hemp farming is the legal obligation to discard all hemp flowers and leaves after harvest.
+The most troublesome obstacle in domestic hemp farming UK is the legal obligation to discard all hemp flowers and leaves after harvest.
 Hemp farmers may only sell or use hemp stalks and seeds, even though the most profitable parts of hemp are the leaves and flowers that contain the lucrative cannabidiol (CBD).